visancal/coolGeoApp/README.md

 ## Usage

-When the two docker containers are running (API server and spatial database) you can go to your favorite browser and write [http://localhost:8000/docs](http://localhost:8000/docs).
+When the two docker containers (API server and spatial database) are running you can go to your favorite browser and write [http://localhost:8000/docs](http://localhost:8000/docs) or [http://localhost:8000/redoc](http://localhost:8000/redoc).
-This link shows the [Swagger UI](https://swagger.io/) of the API, where you can see all the available endpoints of the API and you can test all of them.
+This link shows the API [Swagger UI](https://swagger.io/), where you can see all the available endpoints of the API and you can test all of them.

 ## Improvements
 Cache with Redis